Adding a Z-Wave Door Sensor to your Backyard Gate

 I spent some time looking for a Z-Wave sensor for my backyard gate.
 I didn't find much for something that was rated for outdoors and all weather so I made my own.

 The key here is utilizing my favorite Z-Wave Door Sensors by EcoLink because they have an internal connection for wired sensors allowing you to connect almost anything to these.
-I was able to find a heavy duty stainless steel garage door contact sensor
+I was able to find a heavy duty stainless steel garage door contact sensor and I was off and running.

 You'll want to enclose your Z-Wave Door Sensor in something that is rated IP65 or higher to protect it from the elements.
 I went with this sealed project box here that was just deep enough for the sensor and mounted nicely on my 4" fence post.